[no picture yet]

 Before Antietam

 He had moved with his family from Maryland to Monroe, Michigan in 1840.
-After graduation, he was a professor, then Principal of the State Military Institute, Brandon, Mississippi.
-In May 1861 he returned to Monroe and enlisted as Corporal in the Seventh Infantry.
-He was appointed First Lieutenant, Company K on 25 June, and its Captain on 10 March 1862.
-He was first in combat on the Peninsular Campaign.
+After graduation he was a professor, then Principal of the State Military Institute, Brandon, Mississippi.
+In May 1861 he returned to Monroe and enlisted as a Corporal in the Seventh Michigan Infantry.
+He was appointed First Lieutenant of Company K on 25 June and its Captain on 10 March 1862.
+He first saw combat on the Peninsular Campaign of 1862.

 On the Campaign